 The lawyers at Simmons Hanly Conroy, led by named shareholders Paul Hanly and Jayne Conroy, are currently investigating claims for women who have suffered complications from a transvaginal POP repair with mesh.
 If you or a loved one had pelvic organ prolapse and have undergone a transvaginal surgical mesh procedure, please contact our experienced lawyers for help.
 We are here to listen, provide information and/or give you options about filing transvaginal surgical mesh lawsuits.

 WHAT IS PELVIC ORGAN PROLAPSE?

 Pelvic organ prolapse (POP) occurs when the tissues that hold the pelvic organs in place become weak or stretched.
-Thirty to fifty percent of women may experience POP in their lifetime with 2 percent developing symptoms.
+Thirty to fifty percent of women may experience POP in their lifetime with two percent developing symptoms.
 When POP happens, the organs bulge (prolapse) into the vagina and sometimes prolapse past the vaginal opening.
 More than one pelvic organ can prolapse at the same time.
-Organs that can be involved in POP include the bladder, the uterus, the rectum, the top of the vagina (vaginal apex) after a hysterectomy, and the bowel.
+Organs that can be involved in POP include the bladder, the uterus, the rectum, the top of the vagina (vaginal apex) after a hysterectomy and the bowel.

 TRANSVAGINAL MESH & PLACEMENT COMPLICATIONS

 The FDA has received thousands of reports regarding complications associated with the placement of surgical mesh through an incision made in the wall of the vagina.
 These complications can have serious consequences and are the subject of possible lawsuits by transvaginal mesh law firms.